zeptonaut/shakesearch/README.md

 on the page results on the prerender server.
 In the past, I've used An AWS Lambda function to handle the routing to the appropriate server.

-## Architectural suggestions
+## Architectural alternatives
 If I were doing this "for real", I'd probably _not_ make it a SPA and instead opt to make it a regular ol' server application (e.g. Rails + Hotwire, Django, a similar golang framework) with any necessary interactivity sprinkled in by a lightweight framework like SolidJS, Svelte, or Preact.

-This app definitely doesn't feel interactive enough to justify the generally slow site speeds and architectural complexity of a full React application.
-For example, getting the prerender server up and running to get SEO working on this would be complex.
+This app definitely falls below my bar for "how interactive does this need to be before React feels worthwhile?".
+SPAs have a real cost in complexity - for example, getting the prerender server up and running to get SEO working on this would be complex.
+Accessibility tends to be much harder to get right than a regular HTML application.
+Lastly, they tend to be significantly slower due to the required JS bundle.

-I didn't take this route because I definitely know React better than those
+With that being said, I'm a lot more familiar with React than those alternatives.
+Given that this was for an interview, React seemed the safer choice.

 ## Deploying
 New deploys happen automatically upon new commits to the `master` branch.
 Before committing, you _must_ rebuild the frontend `dist/` folder with `yarn build`.
 (See "Known issues and next steps" for a suggested fix to this awkward workflow.)

-## Submission

-1. Fork this repository and send us a link to your fork after pushing your changes.
-2. Render (render.com) hosting, the application deploys cleanly from a public url.
-3. In your submission, share with us what changes you made and how you would prioritize changes if you had more time.